puppetlabs/puppet-specifications/language/resource-api/README.md

 #### Bridging into Puppet

 Before the Resource API, remote resources were only supported through the `Puppet::Util::NetworkDevice` namespace.
-To connect your transport to what Puppet expects, you need to provide a shim `Device` class.
+To connect your Transport in a way that Puppet understands, you need to provide a shim `Device` class.

 ```ruby
 # lib/puppet/type/nx9k_vlan.rb